joao-gabriel/wireless-light-control/README.md

+## THIS PROJECT HAS BEEN DISCONTINUED DUE TO THE SHORT RANGE OF RF TRANSMITTERS AND RECEIVERS
+## I INTEND TO MAKE IT WITH ANOTHER WIRELESS OPTION IN THE FUTURE

 # Wireless Light Control
 An Arduino project to turn the light on and off at distance (lazyness is movitavion :P)